farout101/Uni_Geeks_xD/README.md

 - `PUT /api/topics/{id}/`: Update a specific topic by ID.
 - `DELETE /api/topics/{id}/`: Delete a specific topic by ID.

 These endpoints will allow developers to integrate Uni_Geeks with other applications and services, providing a seamless experience for users.
-Stay tuned for updates as we continue to develop and enhance our API.
+Stay tuned for updates as I continue to develop and enhance the API.

 ## Models